 There are a number of situations where the inspector will not be able to determine if the system passes or fails.
 They are listed on the form under the section, "Further Evaluation is required by the Board of Health."
 The first two situations involve cesspools or privies located within 50 feet of a surface water body (not a drinking water supply or its tributaries) or a bordering vegetated wetland or salt marsh.
 These systems will pass inspection unless the Board of Health determines that a cesspool or privy is functioning in a manner that does not protect the public health and safety and the environment.
 This determination must be made by the Board of Health.
 System inspectors can NOT make this evaluation.
 The system inspector should merely identify that the cesspool or privy is located within the setback.
 Boards of Health will use other information collected by the inspector, such as depth to ground water, system design and flow characteristics, along with specific guidance prepared by the Department to help with that determination.

 A second set of situations involve septic tank and soil absorption systems that are too close to drinking water supplies, drinking water supply tributaries, public and private water supply wells.
 In these situations, the systems are deemed to be failed unless the Board of Health (in conjunction with the public water supplier in the case of public surface water supplies and their tributaries) determines that the systems are functioning in a manner that protects the public health and safety and the environment.
 Again, the system inspector can NOT make this evaluation.
 The information collected during the inspection and the guidance provided by the Department will be used by the Board of Health to make the determination.
-The system inspector can assist the Board of Health in the case of septic tanks and soil absorption systems located less than 100 feet from a private drinking water well by arranging to have the well tested for coliform bacteria, volatile organic compounds and ammonia and nitrate nitrogen.
+The system inspector can assist the Board of Health in the case of septic tanks and soil absorption systems located less than 100 feet from a private drinking water well by arranging to have the well tested for fecal coliform bacteria, ammonia, nitrogen, and nitrate nitrogen.

 The system fails if any of the criteria listed in 310 CMR 15.303 (1) (a) through (c) are violated.
 If the system fails, the owner or operator of the system should contact the Board of Health before any attempt is made to upgrade or repair the system or otherwise attempt to bring the system into compliance.
 In virtually every situation, a permit will be needed from the Board of Health.
 It only makes sense, therefore, to contact the Board of Health to determine what the Board will require before arranging to have plans drawn, etc.